Paramecium: Description

 The body of the cell is enclosed by a stiff but elastic structure called the pellicle.
 The pellicle consists of an outer cell membrane (plasma membrane), a layer of flattened membrane-bound sacs called alveoli, and an inner membrane called the epiplasm.
 The pellicle is not smooth, but textured with hexagonal or rectangular depressions.
 Each of these polygons is perforated by a central aperture through which a single cilium projects.
 Between the alveolar sacs of the pellicle, most species of Paramecium have closely spaced spindle-shaped trichocysts, explosive organelles that discharge thin, non-toxic filaments, often used for defensive purposes.

 Typically, an anal pore (cytoproct) is located on the ventral surface, in the posterior half of the cell.
 In all species, there is a deep oral groove running from the anterior of the cell to its midpoint.
 This is lined with inconspicuous cilia which beat continuously, drawing food into the cell.
-Paramecia are primarily heterotrophic, feeding on bacteria and other small organisms.
+Paramecium are primarily heterotrophic, feeding on bacteria and other small organisms.
 A few species are mixotrophs, deriving some nutrients from endosymbiotic algae (chlorella) carried in the cytoplasm of the cell.

 Osmoregulation is carried out by contractile vacuoles, which actively expel water from the cell to compensate for fluid absorbed by osmosis from its surroundings.
 The number of contractile vacuoles varies depending on the species.